Skip to content

 width=

-1. Consider your driving habits.
+2. Consider your driving habits

 width=

-Charging infrastructure now is widely available in many cities across the country in shopping centers and other areas where people tend to drive and leave their cars for long periods of time.
+Charging infrastructure is increasingly available across the country, in shopping centers and other areas where people tend to drive and leave their cars for long periods of time.
 More workplaces are even jumping on the charging infrastructure wagon to encourage employees who may want to return to the office.
-You can also have a Level 2 charger installed at home for even faster charge times—it runs on the same power as your dryer—but requires an electrician to install.
-Many dealers can help you find an experienced local electrician to help.
+In addition, the Federal Government recently launched a $5 billion dollar program over the next five years called the National Electric Vehicle Infrastructure (NEVI) program to install public fast chargers across the country no more than 50 miles apart.

-3. Check your insurance coverage.
+4. Check your insurance coverage

-With any large, long-term purchase, you’ll want to protect your EV whether you are leasing it or outright buying it.
+With any large, long-term purchase, you’ll want to protect your EV whether you are leasing or buying outright.
 Calling ahead to check auto insurance rates will give you a full picture of any potential changes in coverage amounts, deductibles, or other unanticipated costs.
 While you’re at it, confirm with your homeowners or renters insurance carrier of any changes that might occur to that policy should you install a charging system.

 width=

-6. Plan your trip to the DMV.
+7. Plan your trip to the DMV

 Most U.S. states treat electric car purchases no differently than a traditional fossil-fuel-powered purchase.
 Whether you get your car in or outside of the state you live in, the DMV of your home state will want the following information.
 Tip: if you buy from an auto dealer, they do all of this for you.